 EDUC 699.
 Professional Research Seminar (3 hrs) This is the capstone course for graduate studies and is intended to support candidates' completion of the Action Research Thesis (ART) and the Master Practitioner Portfolio (MAPP) indicative of their advanced competencies with the North Carolina Graduate Standards and the NC Specialty Standards.
 Preparation for the ART Defense is incorporated.
-Prerequisites: EDUC 699 application must be reviewed and signed by a designated faculty advisor and the IRB approval letter must be submitted with the application.
-EDUC 699 may not be taken in combination with any other course.
 Graded pass/no credit.